qmlbook/qmlbook/en/ch02/index.rst

 .. issues:: ch02

-This section is a run through the different types of possible application types someone could write with Qt 5.
-It's not limited to the presented selection but it should give the reader a better idea about what could be done with Qt 5 in general.
+This section is a run through of the different possible application types someone could write with Qt 5.
+It's not limited to the presented selection but it should give the reader a better idea about what can be done with Qt 5 in general.

 Console Application
 -------------------

 .. issues:: ch02

 A console application does not provide any graphical user interface and will normally be called as part of a system service or from the command line.
-Qt 5 comes with a series of ready made components which help you to create console applications cross platform and very efficient.
-For example networking API or file API.
-Also string handling or since Qt 5.1 efficient command line parser.
-As Qt is a high-level API on top of C++ you get programming speed paired with execution speed.
-Don't think as Qt being *just* as UI toolkit it has so much more to offer.
+Qt 5 comes with a series of ready made components which help you to create console cross platform applications very efficiently.
+For example the networking file APIs.
+Also string handling and, since Qt 5.1, efficient command line parser.
+As Qt is a high-level API on top of C++, you get programming speed paired with execution speed.
+Don't think of Qt as being *just* a UI toolkit -- it has so much more to offer.

 .. rubric:: String Handling

-In the fist example we demonstrate how someone could very simple add 2 constant strings.
-This is not a very useful application but gives you the idea how a native C++ application without an event loop could look like.
+In the first example we demonstrate how someone could very simply add 2 constant strings.
+This is not a very useful application but it gives you an idea of what a native C++ application, without an event loop, could look like.

 .. code-block:: cpp